Here are all the winners from the 2024 Grammys – rolling list

 Best Remixed Recording

-Depeche Mode – ‘Wagging Tongue (Wet Leg Remix)’
+Depeche Mode – ‘Wagging Tongue (Wet Leg Remix)’ – winner

 Gorillaz ft.
 Tame Impala & Booty Brown – ‘New Gold (Dom Dolla Remix)’